Wegher/AS-ConcatLib/README.md

 ## 4. Credits
-@matheuskkr is cowriter of this project/library.
+https://github.com/matheuskkr is cowriter of this project/library.

 ## 5. How to contribute / To do's